 - Tallahassee, Florida

 I have a question for my research which household liquids cleans a penny best?
 So I'm trying to find out on research about this and I need information about this experiment.
-I used 7 types of liquids which are Acetone [paid link to product info at Amazon], hot water, cold water, clorox, vinegar, lemon lime, baking soda.
+I used 7 types of liquids which are Acetone [affil. link to info/product on Amazon], hot water, cold water, clorox, vinegar, lemon lime, baking soda.
 Please help me.Aileen E.